shanitiwari01/machine-learning/basics-of-maths/mean.md

 ## The Mean

-The average of set of numers.
+The average of a set of numbers.

 ### 📝 Explanation